bluenviron/goroslib/README.md

 Features:

-* Subscribe and publish to topics, via TCP or UDP
+* Subscribe and publish to topics, with TCP or UDP
 * Call and provide services
 * Get and set parameters
 * Get infos about other nodes, topics, services